bcoe/es2015-coverage/README.md

 ```

 * `scripts.test`:
-  * `cross-env NODE_ENV=test`: sets the `NODE_ENV` environment variable, resulting in the `babel-plugin-istanbul` plugin being loaded.
+  * `cross-env NODE_ENV=test`: sets the `NODE_ENV` environment variable resulting in the `babel-plugin-istanbul` plugin being loaded.
   * `nyc --reporter=lcov --reporter=text`: indicates that nyc should be used to
      run `mocha`, and that it should output both an `lcov` and a `text` report.
   * `mocha test.js`: it doesn't get much simpler than this; use `mocha` to run
     `test.js`.
 * `scripts.build`: this script uses `babel-cli` to compile your ES2015 code.
-* `scripts.prepublish`: we make sure to run the build step, before publishing our
+* `scripts.prepublish`: we automatically run the build step before publishing our
-  module to npm.
+  package to npm.

 ### Writing Tests

-Because `nyc` automatically loads `babel-core/register` for your tests, there is no
+Because `nyc` automatically loads `babel-core/register` there is no
-build step necessary to start running unit tests.
+build step necessary for your tests.
 Just write your tests using
-ES2015 syntax and require the pre-compiled ES2015 JavaScript files:
+ES2015 syntax and `require()` the pre-compiled ES2015 JavaScript files:

 ```js
 import CoverageBabel from './index'